 Use these three steps in regular and ongoing consultation.
-Don’t treat them as a token gesture, but as a real and effective way of getting buy-in.
+Please don’t treat them as a token gesture but as a real and effective way of getting buy-in.

 Make each part of the system is acceptable to the people who it affects most.
 They will respect the business, the owners and the system because it will be theirs.